The Riemannian Trust-Regions Solver

 A functor to approximate the Hessian by a finite difference of gradient evaluation.

-Given a point p and a direction X and the gradient $\operatorname{grad}F: \mathcal M \to T\mathcal M$ of a function $F$ the Hessian is approximated as follows: Let $c$ be a stepsize, $X∈ T_p\mathcal M$ a tangent vector and $q = \operatorname{retr}_p(\frac{c}{\lVert X \rVert_p}X)$ be a step in direction $X$ of length $c$ following a retraction Then we approximate the Hessian by the finite difference of the gradients, where $\mathcal T_{\cdot\gets\cdot}$ is a vector transport.
+Given a point p and a direction X and the gradient $\operatorname{grad} f(p)$ of a function $f$ the Hessian is approximated as follows: let $c$ be a stepsize, $X ∈ T_{p}\mathcal M$ a tangent vector and $q = \operatorname{retr}_p(\frac{c}{\lVert X \rVert_p}X)$ be a step in direction $X$ of length $c$ following a retraction Then the Hessian is approximated by the finite difference of the gradients, where $\mathcal T_{⋅←⋅}$ is a vector transport.

-\[\operatorname{Hess}F(p)[X] ≈ \frac{\lVert X \rVert_p}{c}\Bigl( \mathcal T_{p\gets q}\bigr(\operatorname{grad}F(q)\bigl) - \operatorname{grad}F(p)\Bigl)\]
+\[\operatorname{Hess}f(p)[X] ≈ \frac{\lVert X \rVert_p}{c}\Bigl( \mathcal T_{p\gets q}\bigr(\operatorname{grad}f(q)\bigl) - \operatorname{grad}f(p) \Bigl)\]

 Fields